Church of Wells

+In 2004, Morris and Ringnald met as roommates at Baylor University.
+Both students met and made friends with Gardner as regulars of Antioch Community Church in Waco, Texas.
+After attending Antioch Waco for several years, they left and founded the Church of Wells in 2011.

-The church and its members have been involved in several controversies.
-Many church members have engaged in disorderly and disruptive behavior such as disrupting a Lakewood Church service, which has led to some criminal charges and convictions.
+The church and its members have been involved in several controversies such as the delayed reporting of a three-day-old infant's death.
+Many church members have engaged in disorderly and disruptive behavior, such as disrupting a Lakewood Church service.
+Some of their disturbances have led to criminal charges and convictions.
 They believe this is consistent with biblical persecution.
-Accounts of individuals abandoning their families and former way of life, such as Catherine Grove, have led to the idea that the church could be an emerging cult.
+Accounts of individuals abandoning their families and former way of life, such as Catherine Grove, have led to the idea the group could be an emerging cult.
 One man claimed he was kidnapped and drugged by the church; his story aired on the talk show Dr. Phil.
+In addition, one of the church's "side businesses", a sawmill, has faced numerous complaints and citations by the federal Occupational Safety and Health Administration (OSHA) due to unsafe working conditions and use of child labor.

 Beliefs

-According to their website, the Church of Wells promotes a revivalist approach to Christianity.
-They believe that most of Christian America is a "darkened generation" buried under a "mountain of apostasy".
-They place a high emphasis on the new birth, denying many forms of entertainment and leisure in favor of prayer (with sessions often lasting several hours a day), fasting, and deep loathing for their own sin.

-They feature this verse prominently in their belief system: "If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple" (Luke 14:26).
+The church's general Statement of Faith is near-identical to what is generally taught in Protestant Christianity within the fundamentalist branch.
+Their manifesto, however, distinguishes them from the remainder of Christianity.
+It holds to generally Calvinist theology (Manifesto I and II; their website prominently shows photos of Calvinist theologians such as Charles Spurgeon, John Knox, and Jonathan Edwards), and calls for members’ separation from unbelievers, similar to practices in other fundamentalist groups (Manifesto VI).

+In both its Statement of Faith and Manifesto, the church exclusively uses the King James Version of the Bible.